-You can apply for both SSDI and SSI simultaneously in New Hampshire.
+You can apply for both SSDI and SSI at the same time in New Hampshire.
 The DDS will automatically screen you for both programs with one disability application.
 While it is possible to qualify for both programs, it’s more typical to receive one or the other.

 How Much Are New Hampshire Disability Payments?

-The maximum SSDI monthly payment a person can get for New Hampshire disability in 2022 is $3,345.
-On average, however, qualifying disabled workers get around $1,358/month.
+The maximum SSDI monthly payment a person can get for New Hampshire disability in 2022 is $3,627.
+On average, however, qualifying disabled workers get around $1,483/month.
 Ultimately, the monthly payment amount received reflects how much a person made while working.

 Countable income includes work from employment but also things like alimony, workers’ comp, and veterans’ benefits.
 The formula to determine countable income is actually a tad complicated.
 That is one of many reasons hiring a lawyer when applying for New Hampshire disability benefits is a good idea.

-There are also additional state supplemental payment (SSP) options potentially available for New Hampshire disability SSI recipients.
-Living status and other variables determine eligibility and SSP requests require additional paperwork.
+There are also state supplemental payment (SSP) options potentially available for New Hampshire disability SSI recipients.
+Living status and other variables determine eligibility and SSP requests require extra paperwork.
 New Hampshire SSP checks emanate from state (not federal) funds.